 Related – The Perfect Road Trip from Vancouver

 Joffre Lakes Provincial Park

-Note – Due to the COVID-19 response, BC Parks has fully closed this park including all related services and facilities.
-Check the BC Parks website for updates on reopening.
+Note – Due to the COVID-19, BC Parks closed Joffre Lakes Park in 2020.
+Visit BC Parks website for updates on re-opening in 2021.

 Located north of Pemberton, Joffre Lakes Provincial Park was once one of British Columbia’s best kept secrets.
 Social media has quickly turned this park into one of the most photographed lakes in British Columbia.
 Middle Joffre Lake is up there with Moraine Lake and Lake Louise as one of the instagramable lakes in Canada.
 See for yourself here.

 Whether you realized it or not, you’ve likely seen Joffre Lakes in your social media feed.
 It’s the photo where the person walks on a fallen tree log to the middle of a lake with unbelievably turquoise water.

 The famous (or infamous) fallen tree at Middle Joffre Lake.